 What prompts a gene to mutate is not yet clearly understood.
-The change is seemingly random and unpreventable, and can occur in any pregnancy.
-If parents have some form of dwarfism themselves, the odds are much greater that their children will also be little people.
+The change is seemingly random and unpreventable, and can happen in any pregnancy.
+If parents have some form of dwarfism themselves, the odds are likely that their children will also be little people.
 A genetic counselor can help determine the likelihood of passing on the condition in these cases.

 Dwarfism has other causes, including metabolic or hormonal disorders in infancy or childhood.
 Chromosomal abnormalities, pituitary gland disorders (which influence growth and metabolism), absorptive problems (when the body can't absorb nutrients adequately), and kidney disease can all lead to short stature if a child fails to grow at a normal rate.

 Most types of dwarfism are known as skeletal dysplasia, which are conditions of abnormal bone growth.
 They're divided into two types: short-trunk and short-limb dwarfism.
 People with short-trunk dwarfism have a shortened trunk with more average-sized limbs, whereas those with short-limb dwarfism have an average-sized trunk but shortened arms and legs.

 By far, the most common skeletal dysplasia is achondroplasia, a short-limb dwarfism that happens in about 1 of every 15,000 to 40,000 babies born of all races and ethnicities.
 It can be caused by a spontaneous mutation in a gene called FGFR3, or a child can inherit a change in this gene from a parent who also has achondroplasia.